 - lymphocytic leukemia

-If there’s a decreased percentage of lymphocytes in your blood, it may be due to:
+A decreased percentage of lymphocytes in your blood can be a result of:

 - bone marrow damage due to chemotherapy or radiation treatments